keajs/kea-docs/docs/core/listeners.md

 ])
 ```

-If you read the `reducers` section above, you'll remember that it's an anti-pattern to only have
+If you read the [`reducers`](/docs/core/reducers) doc, you'll remember that it's an anti-pattern to only have
 `setThis` and `setThat` actions that only update `this` or `that`.

 The better approach to explicitly setting the `loading` state is to have it react to actions.